ShahroodRC/WRO2025-FE-ShahroodRC/README.md

 - **Weight Symmetry**: Equal weight distribution across the chassis minimizes tipping risks during high-speed turns, contributing to a 90% success rate in navigation tests.
 - **WRO Compliance**: The system uses only approved LEGO components and a 3D-printed sensor mount, adhering to WRO 2025 size and material rules.
 - **Motor Configuration for Challenges**:
-  - **Open Challenge**: The rear-wheel drive system utilizes **two EV3 Medium Motors** connected to a single gear, which is linked to a gearbox driving the differential.
+  - **Open Challenge**: The rear-wheel drive system utilizes **two EV3 Medium Motors** connected to a single gear, which is driving the differential.
 This dual-motor setup increases torque output for enhanced performance during navigation, while adhering to WRO rules since both motors contribute to a single output (the differential).
 This configuration ensures robust propulsion for the Open Challenge’s demanding track navigation.
   - **Obstacle Challenge**: To optimize for simplicity and energy efficiency, the gear connected to the second motor is removed, and only one EV3 Medium Motor is used for propulsion.
 The single motor drives the differential directly, providing sufficient power for obstacle avoidance and parking tasks while reducing complexity and power consumption.

 **Development Process**